 On May 12, 2018 Sean and I celebrated our 9 month anniversary at a Family Visit.
 Our wedding day is something we like to remember and celebrate each month because it something that brings us both great joy.

 Sean’s eyes lit up when he showed me the little lizard he had caught.
 It was tan with dark brown markings and about 3 inches long.
 Sean explained that he had caught the lizard while sitting outside in the sun, waiting the couple of hours it had taken for the officers to process to escort the visitors over.
 Anyone who knew Sean would not be surprised at all by this, he has always loved animals, especially reptiles.
 After all the pictures and stories of Sean catching creatures before his wrongful conviction, I finally got to see it for myself.
 And it was beautiful.
 My husband finally got to show me a critter, not just talk about one.
 He has had lizards, toads, and other creatures as pets in prison before; but those he could only tell me about.
-The real lizard nestled into my hand, soaking up my heat.
-Sean and I moved together outside into the sunshine.
-We stared at the lizard until it leapt into the grass and was gone.
+The real lizard nestled into my hand, soaking up the heat.
+Sean and I went outside together into the sunshine.
+We silently stared at the lizard until it leapt into the grass and was gone.

 Now that the DVD players are in the Family Visiting units we are allowed to borrow 2 DVDs per visit, which as of now are all G-rated children’s movies.
 We are working to order some family-friendly PG-13 DVDs in the new fiscal year.
 This time we watched one of our favorites, Wall-E. We sat together cuddled on couch eating popcorn while we watched.
 Wall-E is such an endearing character.
 His persistence to keep going even when he is completely alone is a scenario we can both relate to.
-We like the way he collects things from the garbage to save in categories in his home.
-Wall-E desires companionship beyond his pet cockroach, but alas he is stranded on Earth when everyone has abandoned him and the other trash compacting robots.
+We like the way he collects things from the garbage to save separated in categories in his home.
+Wall-E desires companionship beyond his pet cockroach, but unfortunately he is stranded on Earth when everyone has abandoned him and the other trash compacting robots.
 Then when EVE, a space probe, comes to Earth to search for life, Wall-E falls for her and brings her into his home to share all his treasures with her.
-His care for her is obvious in the way he protects her after she shuts down.
+His care for her is obvious in the way he protects her after she shuts down when she finds a plant.
 It’s really sweet.

 We enjoyed watching this movie and everything we got to do together this time around.
-We look forward to our next Family Visit when we will be celebrating Sean’s 32nd Birthday.
+We look forward to our next Family Visit when we will be celebrating Sean’s 32nd Birthday!